metaware/cordova-plugin-nedap-reader/README.md

 Returns the current output power of the !D Hand.
 Setting this to a new value attempts an update for the output power.

+#### 17. `reader.session` (String)

+Returns the current session of the !D Hand.
+Setting this to a new value attempts to update the session being used.

 ---

 ### Supported Events: